 This is Part II in a series of posts about the history of Vitech.
 Part I recounts the company’s beginnings, in 1992.
 Part III charts the growth of Vitech as the practice of systems engineering itself expands.
+In Part IV, Vitech enters the new millennium, and the redesign of a classic infantry carrier vehicle gets a boost.

 A successful company may be known for its founder, but there are often other key people who help the enterprise grow to significance and to whom it owes much.
 Jim Long is one such person in the history of Vitech.
 What makes his story so interesting is that he became a systems engineer before the profession really had a name.